Sumitpal0572/NamasteReact/Day2/readme.md

 What is `npx` ?
 npx is a command line tool which is basically used to run the npm version packages without installing them globally.

+What is difference between `dependencies` vs `devDependencies` Dependencies:- These are the package application wihch is need to installed to run the application when it is in production. ex:- axios, express , react

+Dev-dependencies:- These are the packages which are need to installed when application is in development not in production. ex:- nodemon, webpack,islint